a5a351e7/UltraViolet/README.md

 A430 = -log10(I/Io)
 SRM = 12.7 * D * A430

-Io = the intensity when it passes through the water sample.
+Io = the intensity when it passes through the distilled water sample.
 I = the intensity of the light after it passes through the beer.
 D = the dilution factor D=1 for undiluted samples, D=2 for 1:1 dilution etc.
 A = the absorbance at 430 nm in 1 cm.